-- To compose a message on the EX5000: - 1) Use the Select knob and the Next Letter/Prev Letter buttons, described in Section, "Messaging Knobs and Buttons" on page 114, to position the cursor in the text entry box. - 2) Select letters and punctuation.
+- To compose a message on the EX5000: - 1) Use the Pos and Select knobs, described in Messaging Knobs and Buttons on page 132, to position the cursor in the text entry box. - 2) Select letters and punctuation.
 If needed, press Clear to clear the text entry box and start over. - 3) Once text has been entered in the text entry box, the Send button displays.
 Press Send when the outgoing message has been entered and is ready for transmission.